“I will not forget the kindness the first time I came to the Centre. The people let me know that the world is not all against me.

 “I just wanted to cry and cry.
 Before this I had been homeless and scraping around for food because I had no benefits or support.
 But they help me with basic needs.
 I spend three days a week at the Centre.
 I have made good friends and we go out together in the evenings sometimes, or to church”.

 The Centre found Mary a host family and has helped her get evidence that she was with the opposition in her country of origin.
 She now has hope she will be able to make her home in the UK.
+Her English has improved through regularly attending our classes.
 She is not allowed to work until her status is formalised, but the Centre has helped her to access training as an art gallery tour guide.
 When she qualifies she will work as a volunteer in the gallery; “I hope one day to make it a career here.”

 “The Centre is the heart of my world.
 Without it I would have no life.”